-Update letters are different than letters of interest and letters of intent.
+Knowing the difference between update letters, letters of interest, and letters of intent is essential as you write your med school letters.
 The update letter is unique in that it primarily focuses on your self-improvement, your growth mindset, your major accomplishments, and your involvement in professional development that were not included in your primary and secondary applications or your interview.

 The key takeaway is that the update letter for medical school focuses on you and your professional accomplishments since applying.
 It does not heavily go into the medical school’s programs and opportunities.

 Assuming your medical schools will accept an update letter, it is generally sent in the following scenarios:

 In other words, you are in limbo awaiting their final decision.
 (Please keep in mind that if you have received a rejection, you cannot send an update letter to reverse the decision.
 A rejection is a final decision by the medical school.)